designstem/projects/frequency/index.md

 # <big>Frequency<br>& Motion</big>

-><small>Most of the information about our surroundings is perceived visually or audibly.
-Our brain processes this data and gives a meaningful context to it, but sometimes it fails and we might experience *visual anomalies* such as *wheels rolling opposite direction* or *moving elements on a still picture*. **Why this is happening?**</small>
+><small>*Most of the information about our surroundings is perceived visually or audibly.
+Our brain processes this data and gives a meaningful context to it, but sometimes it fails and we might experience visual anomalies such as wheels rolling opposite direction or moving elements on a still picture.* **Why this is happening?**</small>

 <br>
 <p/>